-Thanks to its impressive design, the Granite Gear Blaze 60 is the best overall backpacking pack in our review.
-This pack somehow comfortably pulls off supporting up to fifty-pounds of weight, while only weighing a mere three pounds.
-We also loved the many features on this pack for their practicality and usability.
-Stretchy mesh stuff-it pocket, roomy hip pockets, removable top-lid, breathable back-panel, long front access zipper, and nine compression straps.
+Thanks to its impressive design, the Granite Gear Blaze 60 is once again the best overall backpacking pack in our review.
+This pack is somehow able to comfortably support up to 50 pounds while only weighing 3.0 pounds itself.
+We also enjoyed the great set of features on this pack for their practicality and usability.
+There is a stretchy mesh stuff-it pocket, roomy hip pockets, removable top-lid, breathable back-panel, long front access zipper, and nine compression straps.
 This thing has just about every feature you could ask for.
-It's an impressive pack in both weight and weight-capacity.
-Being such a light pack, it allows you to keep your base weight low, but since it has such a robust suspension, it will allow you to comfortably carry a few extra luxury items, winter gear, or extra food for longer sections of trail.
+It's an impressive pack in both weight and weight capacity.
+A light pack allows you to keep your base weight low, but since the Blaze has such a robust suspension, you're able to comfortably carry a few luxury items, winter/climbing gear, or extra food for a longer trail section.

-While this pack does many things right, it's impossible to please everyone.
-Some of the buckles are small, which in return makes it hard to use with gloves on.
-It's no high-tech, revolutionary pack, but part of the appeal of this pack is its simplistic yet usable design.
-Granite Gear keeps things basic, and by using the lightest and most durable fabrics possible, they are able to keep it light and strong.
+While this pack does many things right, there is no perfect pack for everyone.
+Some of the buckles are on the small side, which makes them difficult to operate with gloves.
+Though this isn't a high-tech, revolutionary pack, part of its appeal is its simplistic yet functional design.
+Granite Gear keeps things simple, and by using some of the lightest and most durable fabrics available, they manage to keep the pack light and strong.